Netflix plans to open permanent store locations in 2025

 These experiences include “The Queen’s Ball: A Bridgerton Experience,” which has already traveled to multiple cities.

 Management at Netflix views the new business venture as a way to promote new shows and movies rather than generate revenue.
-Media companies traditionally relied on toys, products and other merchandising products to promote and generate extra money for its titles, Bloomberg reported.
+Media companies traditionally relied on toys, products, and other merchandising products to promote and generate extra money for their titles, Bloomberg reported.

 Netflix House will have rotating installments, including ticketed experiences and food and beverages from unscripted shows.
 The food and drinks will range from casual to more high-end offerings.